-Romanian educational system has faced several reforms along the last twenty-eight years regarding curriculum, forms of organization, redefining the ideal of education according to the EU requirements.
+The Romanian educational system has faced several reforms along the last twenty-eight years regarding curriculum, forms of organization, redefining the objectives of education according to the EU requirements.
 It is organized in three stages: preschool stage (children aged 3 to 6), school stage (children aged 6/7 to 18-primary, secondary and high school) and university stage.
 Only primary and secondary school are compulsory for the moment, but further legislation in the area states that preschool stage will become as well.

-Political, social and economical development following the transition from dictatorship to democracy came with mandatory changes regarding education.
-Along the way, measures taken were meant to improve the teaching-learning process and get better results at national exams and international contests, as well as developing competencies and skills needed to integrate youngsters in different work fields.
+Political, social and economic development following the transition from dictatorship to democracy came with mandatory changes regarding education.
+Along the way, several measures were taken as a mean to improve the teaching-learning process and get better results at national exams and international contests, as well as developing competencies and skills needed to integrate youngsters in different work fields.
 Thus the need to have digital skills formed from early ages, preschool stage, even earlier.

-It started with preparing teachers, giving them the possibility to participate to special courses in order to achieve certain digital competencies, promoting e-learning, continued with introducing computers, useful devices and internet in schools in order to provide resources to improve, ease and increase the benefits of education.
-It continued with preparing children, an ongoing process that needs a special attention.
+It started with preparing teachers, giving them the possibility to enroll to dedicated courses in order to achieve certain digital competencies, promoting e-learning, continued with introducing computers, useful devices (cameras, printers) and internet in schools in order to provide resources to improve, ease and increase the benefits of education.
+It was followed by preparing children, an ongoing process that needs a special attention.
 Using technology in teaching and teaching children how to learn using it seems to be the challenge of the 21st century in Romania.

-Preschool stage, kindergarten time is dominated by discovering the world through games and playing [7, 9].
+Preschool stage, kindergarten time is dominated by discovering the world through games and playing (Piaget, 1968; Romanian National Curriculum For Preschoolers aged 3 to 6/7, 2008).
 This stage is the proper start in making acquaintance with using devices in a joyful and pleasant way, making a transition from listening to a song or a story, to pressing a button to listen to them, to interact according to rules and pay attention to the process of interacting.
 This brought the idea of building applications to serve the teaching environment as well as the learning process and cover the entertainment side of the process.